Adityanagraj/Adityanagraj/README.md

 - 💬 Let's talk about: Science🔭 Books📚 Tech💻
 - 📫 How to reach me: https://twitter.com/nagraj1999
 - 😄 Pronouns: Getting one soon 🤗
-- ⚡ Fun fact: Google it 👀
+- ⚡ Fun fact: Google it. 👀
 - 💡 Have a glimpse of what I do: https://github.com/Adityanagraj/covid-19-whatsupBot